 EDLAB's online resources for UM teaching staff

-In this webinar, Oscar van den Wijngaard (EDLAB) discusses how the UM principles of constructive, contextual, collaborative and self-directed (CCCS) learning, and the theory of constructive alignment can help you as you design your online education.
+Oscar van den Wijngaard (EDLAB) discusses how the UM principles of constructive, contextual, collaborative and self-directed (CCCS) learning, and the theory of constructive alignment can help you as you design your online education.
 Slides can be downloaded here.
 For more information on Constructive Alignment, we recommend this website.

 A link to the paper by Diana Dolmans et al. can be found here.